PRATHAMESH9743/Pizza-Sales-Analysis-SQL-Excel/README.md

-# PIZZA SALES ANALYSIS - SQL SERVER / EXCEL 2023
+# Pizza Sales Analysis - SQL SERVER / EXCEL

 This project delves deep into the realm of data analysis, utilizing SQL and EXCEL to uncover crucial insights into Pizza sales.
 The featured eye-catching dashboards aid the pizza business in making informed decisions and strategic workforce planning, providing substantial benefits to the business.